lsoliveira/awesomeness/README.md

 	* [ember-table](http://opensource.addepar.com/ember-table)

 ### Other frameworks
+* [Polymer](https://www.polymer-project.org) - A library that brings web components into the mainstream, embracing JavaScript modules and npm.
+  * [Hadron](https://hadron.app) - A unified platform for designers and developers who work together towards the same goal, moving ideas forward and learning from each other along the way.
 * [Preact](https://preactjs.com) - Fast 3kB alternative to React with the same modern API.
 * [Inferno](https://infernojs.org) - Insanely fast, React-like library for building high-performance user interfaces on both the client and server.
 * [svelte](https://svelte.technology) - The magical disappearing UI framework